Rishav9852Kumar/language-learning-game-frontend/README.md

-# Getting Started with Create React App
+# Language Learning Game Frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started with Frontend description

 In the project directory, you can run: